 While both Dan and Jordan agree that YouTube is a fantastic way to market your trades business, there are some things you need to be prepared for.

-There’s a lot involved in planning, filming and editing footage that can be all-consuming, says Jordan.
+Jordan tells us there’s a lot involved in planning, filming and editing footage that can become all-consuming.
 On top of that, there’s replying to all of the comments and messages, Dan adds.

 “I didn’t expect so many people to be interested in watching another electrician working, but that’s what I love about YouTube.
 You can put anything on it and there will be someone interested in it,” Jordan says.